 - Limited Competition and Special Procurement

-- Sole Source and Public Private Partnerships (P3)
+- Emergency, Sole Source and Public Private Partnerships (P3)

-The Atlanta BeltLine, Inc. Procurement Division works diligently to create open and fair business opportunities.
+The Atlanta BeltLine, Inc. (ABI) Procurement Division works diligently to create open and fair business opportunities.

 The Atlanta BeltLine, Inc. (ABI) utilizes an on-line Vendor Management System powered by Vendor Registry for the registration and maintenance of our vendor files.
 The first step in doing business with ABI is to register through our on-line Vendor Management System.
 There is no cost to register, and doing so will provide the Procurement Division with the information needed to contact you when the goods or services you provide are needed.